askap-vast/vast-tools/docs/getting_started/introduction.md

 # Introduction

-VAST Tools is a python package written to streamline and enable the exploration of the VAST data products, including those produced by the VAST Pipeline.
+VAST Tools is a python package written to streamline and enable the exploration of the VAST data products, including those produced by the [VAST Pipeline](https://vast-survey.org/vast-pipeline/){:target="_blank"}.

 As of the current version, VAST Tools provides the following: